ev3dev/ev3dev.github.io/docs/tutorials/_tabs/setting-up-ethernet-over-bluetooth-on-mac.md

----
-title: Setting Up Ethernet Over Bluetooth on Mac OS X
-subject: Ethernet Over Bluetooth
----

-__Note:__ If you do not need to access the Internet from the EV3 brick, consider using [tethering] instead.

----

-These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
-If you are using an older version, please upgrade.

 1. On the EV3, first verify that Bluetooth is powered on.
 In brickman, open the *Wireless and Networks* menu and select *Bluetooth*.
 Make sure the *Powered* checkbox is checked.
 The Bluetooth icon next to the battery in the